Mark 7:24-31

 2. The word “regions” (ὁρίων) means borderlines.
 For Tyre and Sidon, being coastal cities, it could mean “coasts” or “coastlines.”

-A final word: It may be uncomfortable to confront how horrible Jesus’ primary response is to this distressed mother.
+A final word: It is uncomfortable to point out how horrible Jesus’ primary response is to this distressed mother.
 But it is awful to compare a human to a dog, particularly when dogs are considered unclean pests.
 And to do so with a sick child, who is already reduced to being needy; and to her mother, who is already begging – I can only embrace this story as a conversion story where Jesus is converted out of cultural prejudice.
+At the same time, the next story takes place in a location that seems to be Gentile territory and the feeding of the 4,000 story that follows also seems to be set in Gentile territory.
+Is this woman's persistence and response ("Because of this word") something that changes the nature of Jesus' ministry from just the children to those who are not usually considered welcomed to the table?

 David Cox...
 Sioux City, Iowa